vasanthk/css-refresher-notes/README.md

 A CSS transition allows you to change the property of an element over a given duration that you set.

+* transition-property: The property to be transitioned (in this case, the background property)
+* transition-duration: How long the transition should last (0.3 seconds)
+* transition-timing-function: How fast the transition happens over time (ease)

 *More reading:*

 http://alistapart.com/article/understanding-css3-transitions